conda-incubator/conda-project/docs/source/user_guide.md

 ## Adding packages to an environment

 The `conda project add` command works similar to `conda install` to add packages.
-Like `init` you can specify pip packages with the `pypi::` prefix.
+Like `init` you can specify pip packages with the `@pip::` prefix.
 The `add` command will re-lock and install your environment each time it is run.

 For example: